AdobeDocs/experience-platform.en/help/profile/computed-attributes/overview.md

 >
 >Computed attribute functionality is currently in alpha and is not available to all users.
 The documentation and the functionality are subject to change.

-Computed attributes enable you to create fields containing values that are automatically computed from other values, calculations, and expressions.
+Computed attributes are functions used to aggregate event-level data into profile-level attributes.
+These functions are automatically computed so that they can be used across segmentation, activation, and personalization.

-Each computed attribute contains an expression, or "rule", that evaluates incoming data and stores the resulting value in a profile attribute or into an event.
+Each computed attribute contains an expression, or "rule", that evaluates incoming data and stores the resulting value in a profile attribute.
 These computations help you to easily answer questions related to things like lifetime purchase value, time between purchases, or number of application opens, without requiring you to manually perform complex calculations each time the information is needed.
 These computed attribute values can then be viewed in a profile, used to create a segment, or accessed through a number of different access patterns.

 This guide will help you to better understand the role of computed attributes within Adobe Experience Platform.